isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1689.md

 ---
-title: SoloTracking Version 2 - Package B (13 vehicle with 3G)
+title: ChopeQueues - ChopeQueues Standalone with 10k SMS Bundle
 permalink: /productivity-solutions-grant/solutionrepo/solution1689
 ---

 ### Description

-SoloTracking is an industry-proven, advanced and productivity-oriented fleet management system.
-It makes it unprecedentedly easy to take your fleet's pulse, from location tracking and fleet management to job dispatching and fleet optimization.
-Besides its "track and trace" capability, SoloTracking provides true digital readiness to your fleet's daily operation.
+ChopeQueues is a contactless queue management that is fully integrated with our Table Management System ChopeBook.
+Diners join the queue at a restaurant's entrance by scanning a QR code and restaurant staff can inform them once a table becomes available at the touch of a button.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_Solo_tracking_Annex_3_CR_wef_21_Oct_2021_Part_5.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_Chope_Group_20200196_Annex_3_Part_1.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria